monero-project/monero/README.md

         HAVE_DOT=YES doxygen Doxyfile

-#### On the Raspberry Pi 2
+#### On the Raspberry Pi

-Tested on a Raspberry Pi 2 with a clean install of minimal Debian Jessie from https://www.raspberrypi.org/downloads/raspbian/
+Tested on a Raspberry Pi Zero with a clean install of minimal Debian Stretch (2017-09-07 or later) from https://www.raspberrypi.org/downloads/raspbian/

 * `apt-get update && apt-get upgrade` to install all of the latest software

-* Install the dependencies for Monero except libunwind and libboost-all-dev
+* Install the dependencies for Monero from the 'Debian' column in the table above.

 * Increase the system swap size:
 ```